-LANGHORNE, PA— Today, Congressman Brian Fitzpatrick (PA-01), joined over 100 legislators to request strong funding in future COVID-19 economic relief legislation for federal programs that serve as the foundation of the outdoor recreation industry —a critical sector that provides jobs and economic support to many local communities in Colorado’s second congressional district and across the country.
+LANGHORNE, PA— Today, Congressman Brian Fitzpatrick (PA-01), joined over 100 legislators to request strong funding in future COVID-19 economic relief legislation for federal programs that serve as the foundation of the outdoor recreation industry —a critical sector that provides jobs and economic support to many local communities across the country.

 In a letter, led by Congressman Joe Neguse (CO-02), addressed to House and Senate leadership, Fitzpatrick and his colleagues stressed the importance of the Land and Water Conservation Fund (LWCF) which has established many of our nation’s most coveted public lands that generate billions of dollars for state and local economies.
 The members urged that Congress deliver full and permanent funding for LWCF at the authorized level of $900 million to ensure continued federal investment in parks and public lands which will aid the recovery of communities that rely on a strong outdoor recreation economy.

 The letter also requested that Congress provide strong funding to address the backlog of maintenance projects on public lands.
 Decades of underfunding and neglect have led to overgrown trails, crumbling roads, and dilapidated buildings, leading to $11.9 billion in deferred maintenance projects in national parks alone.